PlanterApp/planter_blog/content/posts/southwest-herb-garden/index.md

 While classic herbs grow well with care in the Desert Southwest, many native herbs thrive in even the harshest desert conditions and can make it easier to grow more common culinary plants.

-Because many native herbs grow tall and bushy, they work well as companion plants, providing shade and shelter from sun and wind.
+Because many native herbs grow tall and bushy, they work well as companion plants, providing shade and shelter from the sun and wind.

 **Yerba Mansa (*Anemopsis californica*)**